Using Mods on Java Edition (PC)

 - Move the downloaded texture pack

-into that folder. - Go back to Minecraft and activate the pack from the list.
+.zipinto that folder. - Go back to Minecraft and activate the pack from the list.

 Using Mods on Bedrock Edition (Android & iOS)